 Atomic operations as specified in this document execute a 64-bit memory operation at a specified destination ULP Buffer address on a Responder node using the Tagged Buffer data transfer model.
 The operations atomically read, modify and write back the contents of the destination ULP Buffer address and guarantee that Atomic Operations on this ULP Buffer address by other RDMAP Streams on the same RNIC do not occur between the read and the write caused by the Atomic Operation.
 Therefore, the Responder RNIC MUST implement mechanisms to prevent Atomic Operations to a memory registered for Atomic Operations while an Atomic Operation targeting the memory is in progress.
-Atomicity guarantees between multiple RNICs or between RNICs and software running independent of the RNIC is outside the scope of this specification.
+The Requester of an atomic operation cannot rely on atomic operation behavior at the Responder across multiple RNICs or with respect to other applications/ULPs running at the Responder that can access the ULP Buffer.
+Some RNIC implementations may provide such atomic behavior, but it is OPTIONAL for the atomic operations specified in this document.
 An RNIC that supports Atomic Operations as specified in this document MUST implement all Atomic Operation Codes defined in Figure 5.
 The advertisement of Tagged Buffer information for Atomic Operations is outside the scope of this specification and must be handled by the ULPs.